 Direct entry to second year

 The MPhys in Physics is a five-year Integrated Masters course run by the School of Physics and Astronomy.
-During your degree, you will be introduced to core topics in mainstream physics – such as mechanics, waves, light, electricity and magnetism – as well as learn the fundamental mathematical skills needed for application to physics.
+It will take four years for those taking direct entry to second year.
+During your degree, you will be introduced to core topics in mainstream physics – such as mechanics, waves, light, electricity and magnetism – as well as learn the fundamental mathematical and computational skills needed for application to physics.

 As you advance in your degree, you are given more flexibility to choose your focus of study, whether that be in theoretical physics or in the direct application of physics to particular areas of interest.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.

 In the first two years of your degree (known as sub-honours), you will take the required modules in physics and mathematics, with the possibility of modules in another subject as well.